 Pros | Cons |

-Versatile drill — can be used in various modes with specialist accessories. | Some models need an adapter for non-SDS bits. |
+Versatile drill — works in various modes with specialist accessories. | Some models need an adapter for non-SDS bits. |

-Delivers a powerful punch. | Expensive tool if all you need is a hammer drill. |
+Delivers a powerful punch. | An expensive tool if all you need is a hammer drill. |

 #5.
 Angle Drills

-Many tradespeople have an angle drill in their collection.
-Electricians use them to drill 25mm ø holes for wiring between floor joists.
+Many tradespeople have an angle drill in their toolbox.
+Electricians use them to drill 25mm ø holes for wiring between floor joists, and when fitted with the proper attachment, plumbers use them for cutting holes up to 150mm ø.

 Pros | Cons |

-Great for working in tight corners regularly. | Expensive compared to combi drills. |
+Great for working in tight corners. | Expensive compared to combi drills. |

 #6.
 Concrete Breakers and Demolition Drills

-These monsters make light work of cutting through concrete and masonry — like a knife through butter.
-Unlike their heavy-duty counterpart, the pneumatic drill, these tools receive power from mains electricity, not air compressors.
+Note: Unlike their heavy-duty counterpart, the pneumatic drill, these tools receive power from mains electricity, not air compressors.

 Concrete Breakers

-- Vibration-absorbing housing and handles
+- Vibration-absorbing housing and handles.

-- Slow start-up for better control
+- Slow start-up for better control.

-- Soft no-load function to reduce the speed when idling
+- Soft no-load function to reduce the speed when idling.

 Pros | Cons |

-It makes light work of breaking up concrete and masonry. | A specialist tool with hammer action only. |
+Makes light work of breaking up concrete and masonry. | A specialist tool with hammer action only. |

-The most potent handheld tool on the DIY market. | They are very expensive compared to hammer drills. |
+The most potent handheld tool on the market. | Very expensive compared to hammer drills. |

-Demolition Drill
+Demolition Drills

 Pros | Cons |

-Smaller and lighter than a concrete beaker, it can be held 2-handed for working on vertical surfaces. | It only has hammer action and is expensive compared to other hammer drills. |
+Smaller and lighter than a concrete beaker. | Expensive when compared to other hammer drills. |

-More versatile than a concrete breaker. | The SDS rotary hammer drill is more suitable for lighter work. |
+More versatile than a concrete breaker. | An SDS rotary hammer drill is more suitable for lighter work. |

 Drivers